 The ability for employees to work remotely has triggered significant workplace change.
-Some jobs are more suited to it than others – recruiters, engineers and writers, for example, are just some of the people finding it easy to work remotely.
+Some jobs are more suited to remote working than others – recruiters, engineers and writers, for example, are just some of the people finding it easy to work remotely.
 However, in some cases, entire business functions, such as call centres, are run with people working remotely, sometimes on the other side of the world.

 If it’s happening in your workplace, here’s how to empower your remote employees.

-Check your IT Infrastructure
+Check Your IT Infrastructure

 If you already operate in the cloud, employees will find it easy to work via the web.
 If you don’t, web tools and applications can still make it possible to access email and documents, and collaborate with colleagues.

-Put a policy in place
+Put a Policy in Place